TeskaLabs/asab-webui/doc/branding.md

 Logo should be suitable for use in both light & dark mode.

 **SidebarLogo** is always located at the `bottom` of sidebar.
 Minimized version appeares upon the sidebar's collapsion.
+It is advised to define two color variations of a sidebar logo.
+One for Light and the other for dark theme.

 full:
  * rendered size: `90x30 px`